Today there is a greater awareness about the significance of Indian traditions in solving human

 The stipend is a consolidated amount covering HRA and research-related costs.
 The contingency grant excludes travel expenses, which are separately funded for conference and workshops (organised by IKSHA) participation.

-Kindly submit your application to DIIKSHA through diiksha@theiksha.org Proposals are reviewed quarterly in March, June, September, and December, with decisions communicated within two months of each review.
+Kindly submit your application to DIIKSHA through diiksha@theiksha.org Proposals are

 Approved projects must commence within six months, as mutually agreed.